 In times of recession, the best means of achieving monetary policy objectives, in my opinion, is to use a fiscal policy: lower taxes on the poor.
-This immediately increases demand for all types of products and services, while avoiding the asset bubbles created by the rich when they receive higher prices for their bonds from quantitative easing.
+This immediately increases demand for all types of products and services, while avoiding the asset bubbles created by the rich when they receive higher prices for their bonds when the money supply is increased.
 Moreover, the poor suffer the most in recessions.
-Although the wealthy also suffer, they quickly earned their money back by investing in the stock market and in other markets attended grew up as economy climbs out of the recession.
+Although the wealthy also suffer, they quickly earn their money back by investing in the stock market and in other markets that tend to grow as economy climbs out of the recession.
 On the other hand, poor people just suffer.
 With little or no money and mountains of debt, they cut back on their purchases, sinking the economy even more.

-Not only are the poor out of work and deep in debt, they are also burdened with high taxes.
+Not only are the poor out of work and deep in debt during recessions, they are also burdened with high taxes.
 For instance, in the United States, employment taxes take out about 15% of each worker's pay.
-Although the employer pays half of the employment tax, lower income workers bear most of the burden, in that the employers simply pay the workers less because of their share of the tax.
+Although the employer pays half of the employment tax, lower income workers bear most of the tax burden, in that the employers simply pay the workers less because of their share of the tax.
 Additionally, both states and their municipalities also put most of their tax burden on work, further increasing the tax burden.
 The United States attempted to lighten this burden by reducing the employment tax from 15.3% to 13.3% for 2 years.
-To some extent, it worked.
-However, it would actually be much more effective to reduce taxes to 0 for poor people so that they can afford even to live.
-They would immediately spend the extra money on the goods and services offered by businesses, thereby increasing their activity, increasing employment, then increasing tax revenue.
+It helped.
+However, reducing taxes to 0 for poor people so that they can afford even to live would have been more effective.
+With their much higher marginal propensity to consume, they would immediately spend the extra money on the goods and services offered by businesses, thereby increasing business revenue, increasing employment, then increasing tax revenue.